 Coffee and disorders of the large intestinePrint this page

 Peristalsis is the process of muscular contraction in the intestines, which encourages the movement of food along the intestine.
-Coffee can stimulate peristalsis in some individuals.
+Coffee can stimulate peristalsis in some individuals21-23.

 - A study of 99 individuals suggested that coffee stimulated intestinal movement in 29% of people21.

-- Further work has suggested that strong coffee and hot water both have a significant effect on bowel movement23.
+- Further work suggests that strong coffee and hot water both have a significant effect on bowel movement23.

 There is no indication that coffee causes diarrhoea in healthy adults and it is not possible to draw conclusions about a role for coffee consumption in constipation, since this will depend on the cause and severity of the constipation.

 Irritable Bowel Syndrome (IBS) is described as a chronic disturbance of the intestine, but the cause is often difficult to specify.
 The symptoms that patients describe include abnormal bowel motions, stomach pain and bloating; complaints that may also be experienced by those who do not suffer IBS.

 - A screening exercise as part of research in the Netherlands suggests that there is no association between IBS and coffee consumption3.

 - Further research from Sweden found that 63% of IBS sufferers assume that their symptoms are related to meals, especially foods rich in carbohydrates and fat.
 In this group, coffee was associated with serious complaints such as dyspepsia and stomach pain by 10% of patients24.